-One of the most inspiringsuffragettes and empowering time for women worldwide was when we fought for the right to be heard.
+One of the most inspiring and empowering time for women worldwide was when we fought for the right to be heard.
 Putting lives on the line, as was the case for the Suffragists, or leading community rallies and risking jail, as the Suffragettes, there was no stopping the inevitable.
 Women would win the right to vote.
 Luckily there are some great employers out there like my good friend Paul Maddalena who support even opportunity for everyone.

 I’m often touted by friends for not being realistic enough for the topic I spend so much time supporting, but I believe, even with all the horrors, many women endure, that women can and will unite to free themselves.
 It may take many more years – I’m not a prophet, but I know the strength of female energy.
 We carry life and give birth.